‘Carpool Karaoke: The Series:’ ‘GOT’s’ Sophie Turner, Maisie Williams Join Show

 Pairs who have been confirmed aside from the Game of Thrones stars include Shaquille O’Neal and John Cena, Alicia Keys and John Legend, and Metallica and Billy Eichner.

-The fun in Carpool Karaoke: The Series will not just be about celebrities driving along and singing, but also having these people get out of the car and making them visit laundromats, bakeries, and basketball courts.

-An exact release date for Carpool Karaoke: The Series has not been announced, but the new show should have its premiere soon this year.
+An exact release date for Carpool Karaoke: The Series has not been announced but the new show should have its premiere soon this year.
 All episodes of the show will be exclusively shown via Apple Music.
 New episodes will stream weekly on the app, which costs $10 a month.

-Are you excited to see Sophie Turner, Maisie Williams, and other celebrities sing their favorite songs in Carpool Karaoke: The Series?
-While waiting for the official announcement of the release date, check out the show’s trailer in the video below.